-&lt;sup>5Audits should be done on a recurring basis, preferably once every two years.
+5Audits should be done on a recurring basis, preferably once every two years.

-- such as pH, conductivity, total dissolved solids (TDS), and temperature.
-This will identify watersaving opportunities such as the increase of watercooling and water-heating cycles based on TDS values, and rerouting of water from one process to - 3.
-Developing a water balance for the water use baselines defined above, and make sure that the Hotel total indoor and outdoor water consumption including leakages, if any, matches the total watersupply figures from the utility, private tankers, private wells, and other sources. - Measure water quality to determine parameters 4.
+- 3. Developing a water balance for the water use baselines defined above, and make sure that the office building total indoor and outdoor water consumption including leakages, if any, matches the total water-supply figures from the utility, private tankers, private wells, and other sources. - 4.
 Defining the water-use benchmarks following the plumbing fixtures and appliances efficiency standards and best management practices shown in Part 2.
-These benchmarks are essential for identifying your water-savings target. - 5.
-Identifying best water-saving opportunities based on baseline and benchmarks water uses, and prioritizing these opportunities according to amount of water savings, cost of saving, and payback period.
+These benchmarks are essential for identifying your water-savings target.

+5. Identifying best water-saving opportunities based on baseline and benchmarks water uses, and prioritizing these opportunities according to amount of water savings, cost of saving, and payback period.